 The Khadi Spin on the Fashion Tale

-When the fight for independence was at its peak, there came movements of freedom fighters that changed the fashion to some extent – one of which was the khadi-swaraj movement led by Mahatma Gandhi.
-The movement called for abolishment of European clothes of both style and fabric, and urged Indians to wear clothes made in India, with the use of self-woven fabric known as Khadi.
+When the fight for independence was at its peak, movements of freedom fighters changed the fashion to some extent – one of which was the khadi-swaraj movement led by Mahatma Gandhi.
+The movement called for the abolishment of European clothes of both style and fabric and urged Indians to wear clothes made in India, using a self-woven fabric known as Khadi.
 Gandhiji not only impacted the common people of India to wear khadi kurtas but also eminent leaders like Pandit Jawaharlal Nehru took to wearing homespun khadi in the trio-form of dhoti, kurta and the famous vest-like Nehru jacket.

-Today, 71 years after independence, fashion has no specific origin as Indians wear clothes and styles from around the world as well as keep their own traditional trends’ flag flying high.
-Traditional Indian clothing is appreciated all around the world that speaks of or rich past and culture.
+Today, 74 years after independence, fashion has no specific origin as Indians wear clothes and styles from around the world and keep their own traditional trend flag flying high.
+Traditional Indian clothing is appreciated all around the world that speaks of a rich past and culture.
 Indian women can be seen flaunting a crop top & shorts with as much élan as she sports a saree or kurta!
 Men have options ranging from trousers and shirts to sherwanis and churidars, and Indian men also rock all of these ensembles with swag.

 You can celebrate this special day by indulging in the best 3 days of shopping – flat 50% off (T&C apply) during the Independence Day Sale between August 13th to 15th.
 Shop at your nearest Lifestyle Store or online at lifestylestores.com!
 SBI credit cardholders get an additional 5% off.
 (T&C Apply)